Picmal: Privacy policy

 Picmal uses these privacy-focused services:

-- Lemon Squeezy: For secure payment processing when you purchase Picmal.
+• Stripe: For secure payment processing (as our merchant of record) when you purchase Picmal.
 They collect payment information (like credit card details) but I never see this data

 All services are privacy-focused and don't track users across sites or collect unnecessary personal information.
 Your images never touch any third-party service.